MicrosoftDocs/sql-docs/docs/ssma/db2/installing-ssma-for-db2-client-db2tosql.md

 ## Prerequisites

-SSMA is designed to work with DB2 on z/OS version 9.0 and 10.0, DB2 on LUW version 9.8 and 10.1 or later versions, DB2 for i version 7.1 or greater and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] 2012 or later versions.
+SSMA is designed to work with DB2 on z/OS version 9.0 and 10.0 or later versions, DB2 on LUW version 9.8 and 10.1 or later versions, DB2 for i version 7.1 or greater and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] 2012 or later versions.

 Before you install SSMA, make sure that the computer meets the following requirements: